Russell James

 I was born in Newcastle, Wyoming, and grew up in a solid middle-class home with five sisters (and no brothers).
 Photography didn’t show up as some master plan—it showed up as a camera in my hands.
 My junior year of high school, shooting for the yearbook, Mrs. Proctor handed me a Nikon and said, “You will figure it out.”
 I didn’t know shutter speed from aperture.
 I just knew one direction on the dial made things darker and the other made them brighter—and somehow that felt like enough to start.

 Utah State University shaped how I think about images: as stories, as arguments, as objects with meaning.
-It’s also where I made my first tintypes and fell hard for wet-plate collodion after learning from Sylvia Weston of Silverstill—equal parts history, chemistry, and presence.
-That love eventually grew into Silver Stained Tintypes and a practice centered on handmade, tactile photographs.
+It’s also where I made my first tintypes and fell hard for wet-plate collodion.
+Wanting more, I connected with Sylvia Weston of Silverstill where she showed me the ropes.

 Today, I’m a Lecturer of Communication and the Assistant Director for Media & Entertainment at Kennesaw State University, where I teach across photography, photojournalism, and digital media production.